Our next-gen architecture is built to help you make sense of your ever-growing data Watch a 4-min demo video!

 4. Labels” (Optional) –

-Define the Logs2Metric labels, these are the Kibana buckets that can be used with the metric data.
-By default, you can create up to 6 labels, contact support for more if needed.
+Define the Logs2Metric labels, used to visualize your metric data.
+By default, you can create up to 6 labels.
+Contact support for more if needed.

 L2M Labels